delb-xml/delb-py/README.rst

 of what a full-fledged specification implies - of which a lot is not of concern for the problems at hand and occasionally make solutions complicated.
-The one aspect that's very wrong in the context of text processing is unfortunately its central model of elements and text.
+The one aspect that's very wrong in the context of text processing is unfortunately its central model of elements and data/text.
 In particular the notion of an element *tail* makes the whole enchilada tricky to traverse / navigate.
 The existence of this attribute is due to the insignificance of these fragments of an XML stream in the aforementioned, common uses of XML.
 Now it is time for an example,